awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

                      <uses-permission android:name="android.permission.INTERNET"/>
                      <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>

             #.
 Add calls to capture session starts and stops.
+A session is one use of an app by the user.
+A session begins when an app is launched (or brought to the foreground), and ends when the app is terminated (or goes to the background).
+To accommodate for brief interruptions, like a text message, an inactivity period of up to 5 seconds is not counted as a new session.
+Total daily sessions shows the number of sessions your app has each day.
+Average sessions per daily active user shows the mean number of sessions per user per day.

                Three typical places to instrument your app session start and stop are: